 5.7 There is a policy regarding the use of mobile phones, cameras and other digital recording devices e.g. i-Pads.
 For online safety, there is within the policy support about children accessing the internet whilst they're at school using data on their phones (3G or 4G networks).
-(The IT policy is located in the Staff Share on line Policy folder and available on request from the School Office)
+(The Acceptable use of IT policy is located in the Staff Share folder under Policies and may be downloaded.
+Hard copies are available from the School office on request)